If you have the experience of dry-docking of a ship, you would agree that dry docking is a great experience.

 - It is required and a good practice to have the least trim while docking so that the critical time is minimal.

 Well, I am not going to the company-specific parts of dry docking, like preparing repair specifications.

 I will specifically be talking about taking the ship into the dock and making it sit on the blocks.

-And then, of course, bringing the ship out of dry dock.
+And then, of course, bringing the ship out of the dry dock.

-The dock master has a huge responsibility of calculating the stresses on the dock as well as the ship’s structure.
+The dockmaster has a huge responsibility for calculating the stresses on the dock as well as the ship’s structure.
 Any miscalculation can lead to serious accidents resulting in huge damages.
 These damages can be to the ship as well as dock itself.

-The dock master is trained for block arrangement and stability during dry docking.
-For all these calculations, dock master needs certain information from the ship.
+The dockmaster is trained for block arrangement and stability during dry-docking.
+For all these calculations, the dockmaster needs certain information from the ship.
 Among other things, he will ask for

 - a copy of Vessel’s Docking plan

 Some of the content of his email might look something like this

 From the docking plan, dock master wants to know